-In compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, Southern State Community College provides campus crime statistics and information for the Calendar Year 2022.
+In compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, Southern State Community College provides campus crime statistics and information for the Calendar Year 2023.

-Organized and implemented by Gary Heaton, Security and Emergency Response Coordinator, SSCC's security team is staffed with off-duty officers from Hillsboro City Police Department, Mt.
-Orab Police Department, and the Fayette County Sheriff's Office.
-An officer is on each campus Mondays through Thursdays for five-hour shifts to canvas and secure the campuses.
+Organized and implemented by Gary Heaton, Security and Emergency Response Coordinator, SSCC's security team is staffed with off-duty officers from the Hillsboro City Police Department and the Mt.
+Orab Police Department.
+An officer is assigned to five-hour shifts, Mondays through Thursdays, to canvas and secure each campus.
 Police presence on campus as well as police cars in the parking lots are a deterrent to crime.